symfony/symfony-docs/page_creation.rst

 First, ``annotations`` isn't a real package name: it's an *alias* (i.e. shortcut) that Flex resolves to ``sensio/framework-extra-bundle``.

-Second, after this package was downloaded, Flex executed a *recipe*, which automatically enabled the bundle.
-Flex recipes exist for many packages (not just bundles) and have have the ability to do a lot, like adding configuration files, creating directories, updating ``.gitignore`` and adding new config to your ``.env`` file.
+Second, after this package was downloaded, Flex executed a *recipe*, which is a set of automated instructions that tell Symfony how to integrate an external package.
+Flex recipes exist for many packages (not just bundles) and have the ability to do a lot, like adding configuration files, creating directories, updating ``.gitignore`` and adding new config to your ``.env`` file.
 Flex *automates* the installation of packages so you can get back to coding.

 You can learn more about Flex by reading ":doc:`/setup/flex`".
 But that's not necessary:
 Flex works automatically in the background when you add packages.